 We maybe didn't change the world, but we met some incredible kids!
 We shared information with dedicated teachers and helped support some amazing parents.
 We grew as a team and made connections that will last a lifetime.
 WE MADE A DIFFERENCE!

 March 19-23, 2015, a team of three therapists from Capernaum returned to Bulgaria for a follow-up visit.
-The article below describes the highlights of this most recent trip:
+The article below describes the highlights of that trip:

 Our trip to Bulgaria was fast and furious, but we believe impactful!
 As soon as we placed our bags in our room, we were off to help prepare for the conference.
 The next day over 100 parents and specialists came to the presentations.
-Emily and Marissa were able to share new ideas to facilitate speech, dispel some myths about sign language, and give concrete examples of ways to facilitate language.
-After the conference we spent an hour answering questions!
+Capernaum therapists, Emily and Marissa, were able to share new ideas to facilitate speech, dispel some myths about sign language, and give concrete examples of ways to facilitate language.
+After the conference, we spent an hour answering questions!

 Upon our return home, this email was sent to us:

-"Hello, I am the mother of Mikaela with Down syndrome, from Bulgaria.
+"Hello, I am the mother of Mikaela with Down syndrome from Bulgaria.
 I wanted to thank you once again.
-Michaela began to eat slowly, but this is a big step.
+Mikaela began to eat slowly, but this is a big step.
 Thanks to your advice, she is already taking food.
 All good from my whole family!!
 We will be happy to meet again!"

 Maybe one day we can meet again.
 Bulgaria has many needs, but the hope of Jesus is the first priority.
 Steve and Tanya serve there as field missionaries.
 They are involved in many areas including special needs ministry.
-Tanya has a dream of opening a Christian Rehab Agency that provides excellent services, and become such a model, that all want to come and the gospel will be shared.
+Tanya has a dream of opening a Christian rehab agency that provides excellent services and becomes such a model, that all will want to come, and the gospel will be shared.
 We are praying with her that the Lord will direct her dreams!